wso2/helm-mi/icp/README.md

-# Helm chart for the deployment of WSO2 Micro Integrator Dashboard v4.2.0
+# Helm chart for the deployment of WSO2 Micro Integration Control Plane (ICP) v1.0.0

-This module contains the Helm resources required to deploy WSO2 Micro Integrator Dashboard in a Kubernetes environment.
+This module contains the Helm resources required to deploy WSO2 Integration Control Plane (ICP) in a Kubernetes environment.

 ## Prerequisites